What Drain Cleaning Actually Involves

 Top Complaints

-- Dealing with plumbing failures and the resulting damage is a significant worry.
+- Poor workmanship and damage caused by contractors is a significant worry.

 Real Consumer Quotes

 Source: Price-Quotes Research Lab Consumer Sentiment Analysis.
-8 reviews across Reddit, Yelp, and Google Maps.
+9 reviews across publicly available consumer review platforms.
 Methodology

 Drain Cleaning in San Francisco — Local Market Intelligence